-We hope your caravan, motorhome, trailer tent or folding camper will have been prepared for winter hibernation as indicated in the Club’s Data Sheet 13 Winter Care for your Caravan.
-But despite such care there are many reasons why your unit may have deteriorated after a spell of inactivity so a check over is always advisable before setting off on your first trip of the season.
+We hope your caravan, motorhome, trailer tent or folding camper will have been prepared for winter hibernation as indicated in the Club’s Data Sheet: 13 Winter Care for your Caravan.
+Even if you've taken all of the recommended steps to car for your van there are many reasons why your unit may have deteriorated after a spell of inactivity.
+A check over is always advisable before setting off on your first trip of the season.

 Safety must be the priority and the Club recommends an annual service carried out by a workshop in the Approved Workshop Scheme (AWS).